scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 ---
-title: "From the diary of a Python charmer: How to make it dance to your speech"
+title: "From the notebook of a Python charmer: How to make it dance to your speech"
 excerpt: "Compare 9 most prominent automatic speech recognition engines.
 Learn which one is best for your needs, and how to use it in Python programs."
 image: "https://1.bp.blogspot.com/-lTzrc8o_iCw/Xkie0L8_ueI/AAAAAAAATEU/Cplxbh-4RwgHc54eT6tkFxaMbtdgB_tegCKgBGAsYHg/s1600/speech-recognition-with-python-snake.png"
 image_thumbnail: "https://1.bp.blogspot.com/-lTzrc8o_iCw/Xkie0L8_ueI/AAAAAAAATEU/Cplxbh-4RwgHc54eT6tkFxaMbtdgB_tegCKgBGAsYHg/s320/speech-recognition-with-python-snake.png"